 We undertake routine checks and vaccinations across Sussex, Surrey and Kent.
-We can do these can do these efficiently on our zone system (see zone visits) and we are more than happy to perform a routine dental check at the same time.
+We can do these efficiently on our zone system (see zone visits) and we are more than happy to perform a routine dental check at the same time.
 However if routine dental treatment is likely to be necessary please tell the receptionist at the time of booking so that sufficient time can be put aside.
 We run a reminder system but politely remind all clients that it is their responsibility to ensure that their horse's vaccinations are kept up to date.

 Vaccination rules can be confusing but it is important to get it right.
 Many bodies such as BHA (horseracing), BE, BSJA and FEI require particular influenza vaccination protocols.
 Below is a summary of their requirements and our vaccine manufacturer's recommendation.
 Please follow links to the appropriate authorities for more detailed information.

 Vaccine manufacturer recommendations; 1st vaccination followed by second at an interval of 4-6 weeks.
 The third vaccination (first booster) is then adminstered 5 months later.
 Foals may be vaccinated from 4 months of age but first vaccination is advised at 5-6 months old.
 Subsequent vaccinations then given on a yearly basis.

 BHA (previously the jockey club)/ Pony Club and BSJA rules; 1st vaccination followed by 2nd vaccination 21-92 days later.
 Third vaccination 150-215 days after the second.
 Please follow link below or contact the clinic for current guidance on subsequent boosters.

 FEI regulations.
 Those horses competing under FEI rules must have received a primary course of 3 vaccinations as above and the most recent booster vaccination must be within 6 calendar months + 21 days on arrival at the competition.
 Horses must also not have been vaccinated within 7 days of arriving at competition.